Rule of Law

 Finally, the Impeachment Judgment Clause does not bar the prosecution of a former president, even following an acquittal in impeachment proceedings.
 In prescribing that a “Party convicted” is subject to indictment, the Clause does not silently prohibit indictment of a party acquitted in impeachment proceedings, nor does it differentiate between the President and other officials.
 Instead, the Clause makes clear that while the only penalty that the Senate can impose following impeachment is removal from office, a “Party convicted” may still be subject to additional punishment through the nation’s criminal legal system.
 The framers viewed the impeachment process as entirely distinct from criminal prosecution and thus thought that the result of one proceeding should have no impact on the other.
 They saw impeachment as “a proceeding purely of a political nature,” completely unrelated to “ordinary jurisprudence.”
 This is true for every federal officer subject to impeachment, including the president.

-In sum, because there is no basis in constitutional text and history or Supreme Court precedent for Trump’s immunity claims, the Supreme Court should reject it.
+In sum, because there is no basis in constitutional text and history or Supreme Court precedent for Trump’s immunity claims, the Supreme Court should have rejected it.

 Case Timeline